awwx/ar/readme.md

     git://github.com/awwx/lib.git!version4
     git://github.com/awwx/lib.git!testing

-To avoid having remote libraries code change randomly on you, ar never performs a "git pull" automatically: after the first clone the fetched files will stay the same until you update them.
+Using a "git:" URL will perform a "git clone" for you if this is the first time you've used that repository.
+To avoid having remote libraries code change randomly on you, ar *doesn't* perform a "git pull" automatically: after the first clone the fetched files will stay the same until you update them youself.

-You can do a git-pull yourself to update the repository to the latest
+You can do a git-pull to update the repository to the latest revision:
-revison:

     run git repl
     arc> (git-pull "git://github.com/awwx/lib.git")

 Within Arc, a `(use ...)` form loads the items in the same way as if they were specified on the "run" command line.

-    run repl
+    $ run repl
     arc> (use "git://github.com/awwx/example.git" hello)
     hello, this is hello.arc
     t

-Items, whether specified on the "run" command line or in a `use` form, are loaded only once.
+Source code files are loaded only once, whether specified on the "run" command line or in a `use` form.
 Thus an Arc source code file can start with a `(use ...)` as a simple way to load its dependencies.

+(However, if you specify a source code file in two different ways such as by `/mycode/ foo` and `/mycode/foo`, it will get loaded twice.
+It might be better to check for whether code has already been loaded by the absolute path of the source file... but I'm still trying to figure out what to do about using or overriding code by their symbolic name).

-Due to limitiations of the current implementation, using a "git:..." repository will load Arc, git, and use-git into the current runtime.
+Due to limitations of the current implementation, using a "git:..." repository will load Arc, git, and use-git into the current runtime.
 Thus you can't use the remote repository feature with non-Arc languages yet.